 A Word About Wording:

 Autism Spectrum Disorder can cause a very wide variety of symptoms and occurs across a broad spectrum of intensity.
 As our profession's understanding of autism grows, the language we use to describe it also grows.
 However, we are still in process!
 We often refer to a person's level of impact from autism as Level I, II, or III, with intensity increasing in each level.
 We may also refer to some people as "High Functioning".
-However, neither the level system nor the words "high functioning" accurately describe the people who are affected!
+It is very important to remember that none of these phrases fully describe the whole, unique person who is affected!

 At Stillwater ATL, we believe that a person is a person first!
 Any diagnosis used toward them is just a label, but a person is a PERSON with a unique personality and a set of experiences of great value to their fellow humans!
 So, come learn to use your unique giftings to benefit your life, the lives of others, and the WORLD!
 We all know it needs you!